53rg3/gitdoc/docs/readme.md

 ## .gitdoc file

 A gitdoc folder must contain a file named `.gitdoc`.
 Otherwise gitdoc will refuse to work in a defined folder.
+A glossary is recognized by `.gitdoc_glossary` which triggers a different processing for TOCs.

 ## File TOC